Dubai World Cup Night 2025: Preview, Picks & Betting Tips

 $5,000,000 Group 1 Dubai Turf (Sponsored by DP World)

-$2,000,000 Group 1 Dubai Golden Shaheen
+$2,000,000 Group 1 Dubai Golden Shaheen (Sponsored by Nakheel)

 Can the "Russian Frankel" reclaim his crown?

-Tuz is the people’s favorite in this race.
-The nine-year-old won the Golden Shaheen by six and a half lengths in 2024 following an unplaced prep run — and trainer Bhupat Seemar is running the same playbook, sending him out unplaced in the G3 Mahab Al Shimaal as a prep.
-“He’s probably in the form of his life,” Seemar said.
-“He wasn’t that fit last time, but he’s where we want him to be now.”
-Tuz was beaten into third last year, so the back-to-back title still eludes him.
-Seemar also runs Drew’s Gold, an American-bred Grade 1-placed sprinter unbeaten in two starts under his care, and Chilean-bred Mufasa, whose connections received a ringing endorsement from Ryan Moore after his last run.
+Tuz is the people's favorite in this race.
+The nine-year-old, nicknamed the "Russian Frankel," won the Golden Shaheen by six and a half lengths in 2024 following an unplaced prep run — and trainer Bhupat Seemar is running the same playbook, sending him out unplaced in the G3 Mahab Al Shimaal as a prep.
+"He's probably in the form of his life," Seemar said.
+"He wasn't that fit last time, but he's where we want him to be now."

-$1,500,000 Group 1 Al Quoz Sprint
+$1,500,000 Group 1 Al Quoz Sprint (Sponsored by AZIZI Developments)

 Six furlongs of electric sprint action on the Meydan turf.

-🏇 BET: Northern Champion is the standout longshot play for a place ticket.
-He’s shown pace at sprint distances throughout the carnival and has unexplored ceiling at 1200m.
+Bet: Northern Champion is the standout longshot play for a place ticket.
+He's shown pace at sprint distances throughout the carnival and has unexplored ceiling at 1200m.

 $1,000,000 Group 2 UAE Derby (Sponsored by Jumeirah)